-At the Li-Lo-Li Corral, we offer Western riding with skilled instructors, both in the corral and on our numerous mountain trails over our 500 acres.
-We have on staff a CHA Level 3 Equine Facility Manager, who is also a Level 2 Western riding instructor.
-First-aid certified wranglers accompany all trail rides, and are present at all corral activities.
-Riders are required to wear long pants, boots or tie shoes, and riding helmets (we supply the helmets).
+At the Li-Lo-Li Corral, we offer western riding with skilled instructors, both in the corral and on our numerous trails across our 500 acres.
+We have a CHA Level 3 Equine Facility Manager, who is also a Level 2 Western riding instructor.
+First aid certified wranglers accompany all trail rides, and are present at all corral activities.
+Riders are required to wear long pants, boots or tie shoes, and riding helmets (provided).

 Our archery range is open to all ages and is staffed by NAA-Certified instructors.
 Our instructors provide an orientation session and outfit each shooter with the proper equipment.
 We use recurve bows and a variety of targets.

 Our NRA-certified instructors teach discipline, along with shooting technique, handling rifles, and proper respect for firearms, using .22 caliber rifles and a variety of targets.
 Campers are required to wear ear protection (which we supply).
 The rifle range is open only to campers ages 12 and up.

 Our 75-foot pool offers both a shallow end, and a deep end with a diving board.
 Enjoy water volleyball, races, water polo, and more.
 Swimming lessons are offered at our pre-teen sessions.
-The deep end may be used by campers who pass our deep end test and receive a deep end bracelet band, while campers without a deep end band are required to stay in the shallow end.
-The pool is only open when staffed by our Red Cross-certified lifeguards, and campers are required to tag in and out.
+The deep end may be used by campers who pass our deep end test, while campers without a deep end band are required to stay in the shallow end.
+The pool is only open when staffed by our certified lifeguards, and campers are required to tag in and out.